-The MolecuLight i:X and DX Imaging Devices are handheld medical imaging devices designed for point-of-care use to detect elevated loads of bacteria in wounds based on known intrinsic fluorescence characteristics.
+Autofluorescent wound imaging devices are handheld medical imaging devices designed for point-of-care use to detect elevated loads of bacteria in wounds based on known intrinsic fluorescence characteristics.
 The devices are comprised of a high-resolution color LCD display and touch-sensitive screen with integrated optical and microelectronic components.
+These devices, such as the MolecuLight and Multispectral Imager, use patented technology to enable real-time standard digital imaging and fluorescence imaging in wounds and surrounding healthy skin of patients.
+The Multispectral Imager (MSI) allows clinicians to view and digitally record images of a wound, wound measurements, images of fluorescence emitted from a wound when exposed to an excitation light, and thermal images of a wound.
+The MSI has the additional capability to use an infrared sensor to capture a thermal image of the wound.

-The MolecuLight i:X and DX use patented technology to enable real-time standard digital imaging and fluorescence imaging in wounds and surrounding healthy skin of patients.
-The fluorescence image, when used in combination with clinical signs and symptoms, is intended to increase the likelihood that clinicians can identify wounds containing bacterial loads >10 CFU per gram as compared to examination of clinical signs and symptoms alone.
-The devices are also capable of performing digital wound area measurement to allow for monitoring of wound progress.
+The fluorescence image, when used in combination with clinical signs and symptoms, is intended to increase the likelihood that clinicians can identify wounds containing bacterial loads >104 CFU per gram as compared to examination of clinical signs and symptoms alone.
 Proposed benefits of use include improved accuracy of sampling, more effective wound cleaning, and debridement, and enhanced anti-microbial stewardship.
 The devices should not be used to rule-out the presence of bacteria in a wound and do not diagnose or treat skin wounds.